Willie Keeler: Professional baseball career

 In forming the powerful original Baltimore Orioles of the late 19th century, manager Ned Hanlon was given an ownership stake in the team and a free rein to form his team.
 In one of the most one-sided trades in baseball history, Hanlon obtained Dan Brouthers and Keeler from Brooklyn in exchange for Billy Shindle and George Treadway.
 Keeler and six of his teammates from the Orioles were eventually inducted into the Hall of Fame.

 In 1897, Keeler had a 44-game hitting streak to start the season, breaking the previous single season record of 42 set by Bill Dahlen.
 Keeler had a hit in his final game of the 1896 season, giving him a National League-record 45-game hitting streak.
-This mark was surpassed by Joe DiMaggio in 1941, who had a 56-game hitting streak.
-In 1978, Pete Rose tied Keeler's single season mark of 44 games.
+In 1941, this mark was bettered in the American League by Joe DiMaggio, who had a 56-game hitting streak.
+In 1978, Pete Rose tied Keeler's single season NL mark of 44 games.
 No other player in baseball has ever matched this feat.
 Keeler also had eight consecutive seasons with 200 hits or more, a record broken by Ichiro Suzuki in 2009.

 In 1901, when Ban Johnson formed the American League, one of the first acts was to raid the National League and offer their stars big contracts.
 In 1901, Keeler received offers from six of the eight new American League clubs, including an offer from Chicago for two years at $4,300 a season ($ in current dollar terms).
 Keeler remained in Brooklyn and did not actually jump to the new league until 1903, when he signed with the New York Highlanders (renamed the Yankees in 1913).
 In 1905, Keeler set the Yankees team record for most sacrifice hits in a season with 42.
 Keeler was the Yankees' captain during the 1908 and 1909 seasons.